RobertBaruch/NEC_uPD946C/README.md

 ![Monroe 98 calculator](https://raw.githubusercontent.com/RobertBaruch/NEC_uPD946C/master/monroe98.jpg)

 The calculator chip was removed from a Monroe model 98 handheld calculator.
-For the schematic of this calculator, see monroe98_schematic.pdf.
+For the schematic of this calculator, see [Monroe 98 schematic](https://raw.githubusercontent.com/RobertBaruch/NEC_uPD946C/master/monroe98_schematic.pdf).

 The display is a 9-digit vacuum fluorescent display manufactured by Futaba.
 Each digit has the usual 7 segments, plus a decimal point.